CharumathiRajaram/marlowbank/README.md

 }
 ```

-> ⚠️ Make sure PostgreSQL is running and the `atm` database exists.
+> ⚠️ Make sure PostgreSQL is running and the `atm` database exists and tables.Essential sql query is given in the path sql/init.sql

 ### 3. Run the App